oonap0oo/Numerical-methods-for-engineers-python/README.md

 ## Numerical integration

+### Trapezoidal rule and Simpsons rule applied to falling parachutist problem

 Numerical Integration based on the book NUMERICAL METHODS FOR ENGINEERS 8th Edition Trapezoidal rule and Simpsons rule adapted from pseudocode on page 632 applied on Example 21.3 on page 622 and 623